-Our revenue from product sales was up by \$20.1 million, or 27.1%, and \$14.8 million, or 9.1%, respectively, during the second quarter and first two quarters of fiscal 2013 compared with the same periods of fiscal 2012.
-The increase came primarily from strong sales in Africa, offset in part by reductions in North America, Europe and Asia.
-Our services revenue was up by \$3.9 million, or 12.6%, and \$12.8 million, or 24.1%, respectively, during the second quarter and first two quarters of fiscal 2013 compared with the same periods of fiscal 2012.
+Our revenue from product sales was down by \$0.6 million, or 0.7%, for the third quarter of fiscal 2013, but was up by \$14.2 million, or 5.7%, for the first three quarters of fiscal 2013 compared with the same periods of fiscal 2012.
+The year-to-date increase came primarily from strong sales in Africa, offset in part by reductions in North America, Europe and Asia.
+Our services revenue was up by \$7.3 million, or 28.0%, and \$20.1 million, or 25.3%, respectively, during the third quarter and first three quarters of fiscal 2013 compared with the same periods of fiscal 2012.
 The increase in the fiscal 2013 periods came from additional services delivered in North America and Africa, offset in part by a decrease in Asia Pacific.

-During the second quarter of fiscal 2013 and first two quarters of fiscal 2013 and 2012, the MTN Group in Africa accounted for more than 10% of our total revenue.
+During the third quarter and first three quarters of fiscal 2013 and 2012, the MTN Group in Africa accounted for more than 10% of our total revenue.
 We have entered into separate and distinct contracts with MTN Group as well as separate arrangements with MTN Group subsidiaries.
-The loss of all MTN Group business could adversely affect our results of operations, cash flows and financial position.
+For the third quarter and first three quarters of fiscal 2013, revenue from Verizon Wireless was also greater than 10% of our total revenue.
+The loss of all MTN Group or Verizon Wireless business could adversely affect our results of operations, cash flows and financial position.